wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.12.27 [SVI 2.0 Pro](svi.md#svi-20-pro) has proven to be able to crate nice I2V extensions; [Color Matching](extensions.md#color-matching) is a useful addition;
+also note Drozbay's HuMo/SVI 2.0 Pro extensions [workflow](humo.md#drozbay-humo-svi-20-pro-extensions)

+2025.12.30 tttADs has shared a workflow for [StoryMem](storymem-holocine.md#storymem), a set of LoRAs which similar to [SVI 2.0 Pro](svi.md#svi-20-pro) aim to solve character/color/contrast consistency and continuity issues between a video and its extensions.

-2025.12.29 [sageattn_ultravico](extensions.md#ultravico) `attention_mode` in [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) attempting to allow longer video generation without looping
+2025.12.29 [sageattn_ultravico](wan-motion.md#ultravico) `attention_mode` in [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) attempting to allow longer video generation without looping
 has received a major bug fix + a new node to set start/end step to apply

 2025.12.29 [Wan Alpha](tools-list.md#wan-alpha): Kijai adapted some of the model weights to ComfyUI and provided a sample workflow

 2025.12.28 Flux.2 Dev was released under non-commerical license 2025.11.25; [Controlnet-union](https://huggingface.co/alibaba-pai/FLUX.2-dev-Fun-Controlnet-Union) added 2025.12.03; Flux.2 Dev Turbo released 2025.12.28

-2025.12.27 [SVI 2.0 Pro](svi.md#svi-20-pro) support is implemented in the Wrapper

 2025.12.27 [GH:caiyuanhao1998/Open-OmniVCus](https://github.com/caiyuanhao1998/Open-OmniVCus) VACE-like facility is being tested, T2V, not impressive

 2025.12.23 Long-awaited Qwen Image Edit 2511 [released](extra-tools/qwen-image.md#20251223)

-2025.12.23 [StoryMem](storymem-holocine.md#storymem) has been spotted in the wild: this is a set of two LoRAs reminiscent of both Holocine with consistency across scene cuts and SVI-film with 5-frame continuations

 2025.12.22 [Standin](control.md#standin) Wan 2.2 weights have been released; reportedly work without any code changes compared to 2.1 weights